xingchenzhang/xingchenzhang.github.io/_pages/teaching.md

 - **Module leader and Lecturer**, COM2013, Data Science Group Project 2 (2024-2025), Department of Computer Science.
 This is a module for undergraduate (second year) and graduate students.

 - **Lecturer**, COM2017, Introduction to Prompt Engineering (2024-2025; 2025-2026), Department of Computer Science.
 I teach this module together with Dr. Avon Huxor.
-This is a module for MSc students.
+This is a module for both BSc and MSc students.

 <div style="display: flex; justify-content: center;">
   <img src="/images/teaching/teaching-prompt-engineering-1.jpg" alt="image1" width="400" style="margin-right: 10px;">